batcholi/XenonCode/README.md

 Functions may have arguments that can be used within the body so that the operations may have a variation depending on the value of some variables.

-Function arguments are defined after the function name, within parenthesis and they can be of type `number`, `text`, or a special `data` type.
+Function arguments are defined after the function name, within parenthesis and they can be of type `number`, `text`, or implementation-defined object.

 Function names have the same rules as variable names.